blue3k/BRServer/README.md

 	- Use ZookeeperServiceInstall.cmd

 4. Editing Server Config and upload
+	- You can upload config xml to zookeeper with SFSetverManager client or other server tool
+	- Easy way
 		- Open /Server/Config/ServerConfig.xml
 		- Search all IP sections and replace them to yours

-	- /Server/Config/ServerConfig.xml을 에디터로 열기
-	- 모든 IP관련된 항목을 자신의 IP로 교체
-	- Run StormForge/bin/SFServerManager.exe
-	- Select your config file and enter your server IP
-	- Hit upload xml to zookeeper
+		- Upload with manager tool

 5. Install Server Instance manager service